Someone Picking Their Phone Over You Feels Personal Because It Is

-You’re sitting outdoors at a bar.
+You’re sitting outdoors at a riverside pub.
 Your friend points out how your face is perfectly illuminated by the setting sun, and they whip out their phone to capture the moment.

 But before they’ve even unlocked it, they’re met with a message from their partner and a DM from another friend.
-There are some emails too, and they’ve got a missed call from their mom.
-"Sorry, one sec," they murmur as their eyes lower magnetically to their phone.
+There are some emails too, and they’ve got a missed call from their mum.
+‘Sorry, one sec,’ they murmur as their eyes lower magnetically to their phone.

 Maybe you feel low-key pissed off; maybe you feel let down, because you were about to tell them something important.
 Either way, you don’t ask them to put their phone away.
 You don’t say anything at all.